fabricetriboix/skal/routing.md

    never re-order packets (these are UNIX sockets or equivalent)
  - When a process crashes, the link between it and skald behaves like the process has closed the link
+ - Any node can directly access any other node in any domain; if you need to segregate domains, as far as SKAL is concerned, this is a network topology issue that should be addresses and solved at a system level

 Limits